rtyler/brokenco.de/_posts/2019-03-13-pilot-error.md

-The aviation community has been buzzing with speculation and commentary around the recently Boeing 737 MAX 8 plane crash in Ethiopia and the model's subsequent grounding around the world./.
+The aviation community has been buzzing with speculation and commentary around the recently Boeing 737 MAX 8 plane crash in Ethiopia and the model's subsequent grounding around the world.
-Watching [this video](https://www.youtube.com/watch?v=-rmZ4r3E8_A) I was struck by the following quote from the "Deputy Assistant Secretary of State" regarding a similar crash in Indonesia:
+Watching [this news report](https://www.youtube.com/watch?v=-rmZ4r3E8_A) I was struck by the following quote from the "Deputy Assistant Secretary of State" regarding a similar crash in Indonesia: